sunnysingh/tsnew/README.md

 - `content` - the file content to be saved

 Templating with tsnew is powerful!
 You can import other packages and run asynchronous data processing if you need to.

+More features will be added to support use cases such as updating config files and running lifecycle commands.

 ## 🎦 Development